eugengarkusha/coproduct/Readme.md

 -minimized runtime overhead for ops typeclasses (TODO: implement Nat spawning using macros for greater benefit of this point)

 Performance advantages:
--creates one object per instance (hence consumes less memory and performes faster)
+-creates one object per instance (hence consumes less memory and runs faster)
 TODO: unprecise, need more (and better) performance tests.

 Project is created for demo purpose (proof of concept).